 A measure of how committed and enthusiastic employees are about their work and the organisation.

-We use four engagement categories (Engagement, Belief, Loyalty, Satisfaction) to calculate a score on a 0-10 scale,and all responses are averaged out to give a score out of 10.
+We use four engagement categories (Engagement, Belief, Loyalty, Satisfaction) to calculate a score on a 0-10 scale, and all responses are averaged out to give a score out of 10.

-Link to 2024 strategy
+Link to strategic goals

-• Strengthen the core
+Strengthen the Core

-• Broaden our growth
+Broaden our Growth

-2024 performance
+2025 performance